eonx-com/standards/readme.md

 PHPUNIT_ENABLE_CODE_COVERAGE=true
 # The minimum percentage of coverage to have, will be ignored if coverage check is disabled
 PHPUNIT_COVERAGE_MINIMUM_LEVEL=90
+# The testsuites to run with coverage
+PHPUNIT_COVERAGE_TEST_SUITES=
 # The path to output junit parseable log file, can be relative, will be ignored if left blank
 PHPUNIT_JUNIT_LOG_PATH=
 # The directory containing tests, will be ignored it phpunit.xml exists in working directory
 PHPUNIT_TEST_DIRECTORY=tests
+# The test suites to run, will run all tests if not specified
+PHPUNIT_TEST_SUITES=

 ########## SECURITY CHECKER CONFIGURATION ##########
 # Whether or not to run security-checker, will run if security-checker binary is found